bcourter/bcourter.github.io/_posts/UGFs/2023-05-18-field-notation.md

 $$ \ugf{A} \euclideanCup \ugf{B} \equiv \max\!\left(\ugf{A} \minmaxCup \ugf{B}, 0 \right) \;-\; \norm{\left(\min(\ugf{A}, 0),\strut\min(\ugf{B}, 0) \right)} \;,  $$

-where $$ \norm{\cdot} $$ is the Euclidean norm of the vector of fields being blended.
+where $$ \norm{\cdot} $$ is the Euclidean norm of a vector of fields.
 We'll use variants of the traditional union and intersections symbols for blended or rounded intersections.

 ### Scaled Quilez Blend

 [Quilez](https://iquilezles.org/articles/smin/) provide several examples of "smooth minimum functions" that blend the entire discontinuity typically produced by $$\min$$.
-With constant blend radius, they do not repeat the logic of $$\min$$ an $$\max$$, but by using an estimate of distance-to-curve for their intersection, we can produce a logic-preserving minimum.
+With constant blend radius, they do not repeat the logic of $$\min$$ and $$\max$$, but by using an estimate of distance-to-curve for their intersection, we can produce a logic-preserving minimum.
 This radius variation works on Quilez' polynomial and exponential $$\func{smin}$$:

 $$ \func{smin}\left(\ugf{A}\,, \ugf{B}\,, \abs{\ugf{A} \, \ugf{B } \; (1 - \grad{\ugf{A}} \,\cdot \grad{\ugf{B}})}\right) \;.$$